Annual Fund History

 In its first year, the Campaign raised $32,000 to aid in the furnishing of the newly established St. Louis Preschool and tuition assistance.
 The 2012-13 Campaign provided $45,000 for improvements and repairs to the campus security systems, technological upgrades and tuition assistance.

 Financial donations in 2013-14, totaling $52,000, were used in several ways: the installation of WiFi capabilities in the main school building, the middle school building and McClunn Hall, and the addition of Education Smooth WiFi security software management system; the removal and reseeding of the aging outdoor track; tuition assistance; new security doors in the front of the school; and the installation of a new synchronized clock system to coordinate with the school server.

-Most recently, the 2015-16 "Try Mercy" Annual Fund Campaign, valued at $71,000, raised funds for the renovation and merging of the school's library and computer lab into a state-of-the-art Media Center with the Fran Schneider Library and Noreen Gilmour Computer Lab.
+The 2015-16 "Try Mercy" Campaign, valued at $71,000, raised funds for the renovation and merging of the school's library and computer lab into a state-of-the-art Media Center with the Fran Schneider Library and Noreen Gilmour Computer Lab.
 Additional funds went to tuition assistance.

 The "Build the Kingdom" Campaign in 2016-17, valued at $70,065, raised funds for the purchase of 3 classroom carts of Chromebooks (82 total) for the upper hall, lower hall and middle school as well as 35 top-of-the-line computers for all teachers and staff.
 Additional funds were set aside for tuition assistance.

 The 2017-18 "Praise Raises Us Up" Campaign raised $82,000 to re-surface the gym floor in McClunn Hall.
 Additional funds were used to purchase Chromebooks (37) with mobile carts and software licenses for the upper hall and library, and one mobile interactive 70" digital panel for use with all classrooms.
 Funds were also set aside for tuition assistance.